Skullduggeryism/amazon-PS5-automation/README.md

 **Use at your own risk.
 Read thoroughly**

-Example: script to buy items on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one due to market competitiveness)
+Example: script to buy items on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want an item but are unable to get one due to market competitiveness)

 forked from yosh1/amazon-automation & druyang/amazon-PS5-automation